Do shrimp tanks need heaters?

 Benefits and Drawbacks of Heaters:

-While heaters can provide numerous benefits to shrimp tanksOpens in a new tab., they also come with some drawbacks.
+While heaters can provide numerous benefits to shrimp tanks, they also come with some drawbacks.
 Some of the benefits of using heaters in shrimp tanks include:

 1. Maintaining a stable temperature: Heaters help to maintain a stable temperature in the tank, reducing the risk of stress and promoting the health and well-being of the shrimp.